kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 	snakemake -p out.txt

 ## Using configuration files
-Instead of specifying the list of sample names in the Snakefile, you can also
+Instead of specifying the list of sample names in the Snakefile, you can also put them into a configuration file.
+This helps to separate workflow logic from dataset specific parame

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3NTg2NzAxNiwtMTIyOTA3MjI5M119
+eyJoaXN0b3J5IjpbLTE5NzczMjQwMTUsLTEyMjkwNzIyOTNdfQ
+==
 -->